KyberNetwork/developer-portal/docs/references-kyberwidget.md

 - [QRCodeReaderViewController](https://github.com/yannickl/QRCodeReaderViewController.git)
 - [JavaScriptKit](https://github.com/alexaubry/JavaScriptKit)

-Special thank to [TrustWallet](https://github.com/TrustWallet) team for their awesome works
+Special thanks to [TrustWallet](https://github.com/TrustWallet) team for their awesome work!

 ## License
 KyberWidget is available under MIT License, see [LICENSE](https://github.com/KyberNetwork/widget-swift/blob/master/LICENSE)  file for more information.

 ## Bugs/Features report

-Please feel free to submit bugs report or any features you want to have in our KyberWidget by opening a Github issue.
+Please feel free to submit bugs report or any features you want to have in our KyberWidget by opening a [Github issue here](https://github.com/KyberNetwork/widget-swift/issues).

 ## Swift 4.2, Xcode 10
 Please upgrade your pod by using commands:

 ```swift